mongodb/specifications/source/auth/auth.rst

 Drivers MUST enable caching when callback(s) are provided to the mongo client.
 When an authorization request is made and there is a valid cached response, the driver MUST use the cached response if it has not expired.

+The driver MAY, if it has previously acquired a valid Access Token, or has cached the reply from serverStep1, begin their authentication by sending clientStep2 with their initial saslStart request and authenticate in a single round trip.

 If the driver implements a global cache, the cache keys MUST include the principal name if given, and a hash of the callback function, if possible